rethinkdb/horizon-docs/faq.md

 ## How do I get started with Horizon? ##

-You can initialize a new Horizon app and start it as follows:
+You can create a new Horizon app and start it as follows:

     hz init my-app
     hz serve my-app --dev